ImTOO Software

 3. Set output format and conversion mode.
 Set output format in "Profile" combo box and you also can set conversion mode in the right column, such as Bit Rate, Sample Rate, Duration, Start time, etc. You can choose to convert either the entire file or any chapters within a file at will, select chapters by clicking the button.

-5. Please clicking the button to start conversion.
+5. Please clicking the button to start the conversion.

 • How to edit ID3

-If you want to enjoy your favorite music on your PSP, you need to transfer and put DVD video to your PSP MP3 Audio format.
+If you want to enjoy your favorite music on your PSP, you need to convertt DVD audio to PSP MP3 Audio format.
 Select output profile in the "profile" combo-box at the bottom of the interface, and specify the "profile" as "MP3-Layer-3 Audio(*.mp3)".

 Then see the upper right panel displaying the detailed information about the DVD folder, you can edit ID3 in "Summary" option, such as "Title", "Author", "Copyright", "Comments", "Album", "Genre", "Composer", "Orig.Artist", "Year", etc. You will see the ID3 information in the course of listening to music on your PSP.